nspsck/WeActStudio.STM32F4_64Pin_CoreBoard_Micropython/README.md

 The pins/features-configurations are final, changes will only be done when forced by Micropython updates.

-There is a `NO_CONFLICT` version available, in which all available peripherals can work at the same time, except for `CAN1` and `I2C1`.
-However, since they share the same pins, they won't be running togather, hence no conflicts :D (problem solved!).
-Also the  pins definition below no longer holds for the `NO_CONFLICT` version.

 ## Pins definition

 Things that in `()` are not available in the pre-built firmware but they have their definitions in the `mpconfigboard.h` file.
 These are only my choices, you may use any other pins, which were sated in the comment as `Valid`.
-Default `USART-REPL` is on `USART6`.
+Default `USART-REPL` is on `USART1`.

 ### Common